TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 Section 1.205 Motions

 a) Unless made orally on the record during a hearing, all motions shall be in writing and shall briefly state the order or relief requested and the specific grounds upon which relief is sought.
-Motions based on a matter which does not appear on record shall be supported by affidavit.
+Motions based on a matter that does not appear on record shall be supported by affidavit.

 b) A written motion shall be served at the same time upon all parties and filed with the Commission's Springfield office.

-d) Within seven (7) days after service of a motion, a participant or party may file a response to the motion.
-If no response is filed, such participant or party shall be presumed to have waived objection to the granting of the motion, but such waiver of objection does not bind the Administrative Law Judge in the decision on the motion.
+d) Within seven days after service of a motion, a participant or party may file a response to the motion.
+If no response is filed, the participant or party shall be presumed to have waived objection to the granting of the motion, but the waiver of objection does not bind the Administrative Law Judge in the decision on the motion.
 Unless undue delay or material prejudice would result, the Administrative Law Judge will not grant any motion before expiration of the seven-day response period.
+The moving person shall not have the right to reply, except as permitted by the Administrative Law Judge.